artscorestudio/document-bundle/Resources/doc/index.md

         versionable: true    # Default : false.
 This is for enable versioning for Post entities
         signable: true       # Default : false.
 This is for link a Post to an author
 ```
-For more information about the versioning system and author attribute in bundle's entities, check [Bundle's Entities](entities.md).
+For more information about the versioning system and author attribute in bundle's entities, check [ASFDocumentBundle Entities][3].

 ### Step 4 : Import ASFDocumentBundle routes